 A feedback sourcing module in the DCM-3 provides a 4-20 mA analog output signal that represents the actuator output shaft position in terms of 0-100% of full rotational travel.
 This signal can be remotely monitored or used by a controller or indicator.
 The "STATUS" and "FB OPEN" LEDs will light if the function is enabled and there is no current in the loop, and an alarm condition will result at terminals 9, 10 and 11 (see page 12).
+Using the serial interface, the Feedback signal may also be set for reversed (decreasing direction) of travel, where the typical 4 mA value represents 100% of travel and 20 mA, 0% travel (see page 54, "fdbk0pctma").

 The Feedback signal can be disabled at the factory or in the field using the DCM-3 HART or serial interface.